awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

 + The following encrypted objects:
   + Objects created with server\-side encryption using customer\-provided \(SSE\-C\) encryption keys\.
-  + Objects created with server\-side encryption using AWS KMS managed encryption \(SSE\-KMS\) keys\.
-By default, Amazon S3 does not replicate objects encrypted using KMS keys\.
+  + Objects created with server\-side encryption using CMKs stored in AWS KMS\.
+By default, Amazon S3 does not replicate objects encrypted using KMS CMKs\.
 However, you can explicitly enable replication of these objects in the replication configuration, and provide relevant information so that Amazon S3 can replicate these objects\.

    For more information about server\-side encryption, see [Protecting Data Using Server\-Side Encryption](serv-side-encryption.md)\.